 Ever have a song trapped in your thoughts?
 You can't get it out, can you?
 It's usually the melody that hooks me right in.

 This is currently on daily loop in my head.

 Moments of nostalgia seem to always linger about.
 I'm a bit of a memory horder.
 My mind is cluttered with mostly useless information that comes in handy on trivia night.

 Don't ask me where the hell I left my keys though... takes more than an act of congress to find them sometimes.

 As far as religion is concerned, I feel whatever brings you peace through triumph, tragedy, and time is what is best for you.

 Without question, I'd say my favorite food is pizza.
-I also love the simplicity of peanut butter and jelly/jam (grape, strawberry, blackberry, blueberry, rasberry, elderberry, frankenberry, any -berry) lightly spread on flat bread, preferably served with a big glass of lemonade to wash it down with.
+I also love the simplicity of peanut butter and jelly/jam (grape, strawberry, blackberry, blueberry, rasberry, elderberry, frankenberry, any -berry) lightly spread on flat bread, preferably served with a big glass of milk to wash it down with.
 It always hits the spot.

 While we're still on food...
 I love anything cheese, anything cake, and any variety of cheesecake.

 I wouldn't really call myself a current gamer, but I know the culture well.
 I grew up having an Atari 2600, I wish I still had one.
 I had the Super NES and others too, but have strayed from purchasing the newer systems.
 Nowadays, I just play when with friends or cheer them on while they're battling hordes of the unsightly and the likes of.

 I truly miss the old Galaga, Mario Kart, Frogger, Mortal Kombat, and Donkey Kong days... even the days where my sister would relentlessly stomp my ass with Chun-Li and the Spinning Bird Kick.